1/ Jacob Lund // Shutterstock

 34/ Mapics // Shutterstock

 Just north of Luxembourg is Belgium, known for its world-class beer and delectable chocolate treats.
 According to the Organisation for Economic Co-operation and Development (OECD), Belgium scores above average in numerous quality-of-life factors, including income, work-life balance, health, education, and civic engagement.

 Coming in at #15 on the list, Germany performs well on many major happiness indicators.
 The people are healthy, with access to universal health care and an average life expectancy of 81 years.
-The populace is also well-educated: 86% of adults aged 25–64 have completed upper-secondary education.
+The populace is also well-educated: 86% of adults between the ages of 25 and 64 have completed upper-secondary education.
 This can partly be attributed to the country’s 2014 decision to abolish tuition fees for undergraduate students at all public universities.

 Tucked amid the cradle of civilization is Israel’s rich geography including high mountain ranges, low fertile valleys, sprawling deserts, and coastal plains.
-The Middle Eastern nation has a life expectancy of 80.7 at birth and an exceptional universal health care system that’s been running for more than 20 years.
+The Middle Eastern nation has a high life expectancy that has increased more than two full years since 2006 and an exceptional universal health care system that’s been running for more than 20 years.